QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 I am currently pursuing a bachelor degree in Artificial Intelligence *(2021-2025)*.
 During my undergraduate studies, I worked in the Dalian University of *Technology Information Retrieval Laboratory* and *Public Service Science and Engineering Laboratory*, fortunately supervised by Prof. [Yuan Lin](http://faculty.dlut.edu.cn/linyuan/zh_CN/index.htm) and Prof. [Kan Xu](http://faculty.dlut.edu.cn/2004012069/en/index.htm).
 I warmly welcome undergraduates from DUT to join our research group for collaborative exploration.
 For more details, please visit our [website](https://dut-ipai.github.io/).
 For those interested in collaboration, please do not hesitate to contact me.

-I will start my Ph.D. studies at CAS-SIAT in 2025, fortunately supervised by Prof. [Min Yang](https://minyang.me/).
+I will start my Ph.D. studies at CAS in 2025, fortunately supervised by Prof. Min Yang.

 # 📌 Research Interests